Sheboygan Christian School: Curriculum

 The school day consists of eight periods of 45 minutes each, during which all students are required to take six courses.
 Courses in the arts, business education and applied arts are combined with more traditional offerings.
 The school year of 180 days consists of two semesters, each divided into two nine-week marking periods.
 A final exam is administered at the end of each semester.

 The school offers advanced placement biology.
 Some courses are offered through Lakeland College, along with blended learning courses and independent studies opportunities.

 Visual learning

 Through artistic talents of staff and students, Christian High has large murals in almost every classroom, relating to the subject taught in each classroom.
 For example, the English room has Shakespearian figures painted on the back wall and the history room has World War I paratroopers landing in the corner.

 Athletics

-The school's sports teams, the Crusaders, compete in the WIAA and the school is a member of the Central Lakeshore Conference.
+The school's sports teams, the Eagles, compete in the WIAA and the school is a member of the Big East Conference.
 Outside of its co-op pairings, the school's rival is Sheboygan Lutheran High School.